Law Society, Aligarh Muslim University

-The Law Society is a body of students from Aligarh Muslim University's faculty of law.
-The body has produced lawyers, judges and politicians.
-It is an educational and representative body with an estimated 1000 active members.
-It is involved in training and preparing students for various competitive activities like Moot Court, Legal debate, Quiz, Judgment writing etc. of the Faculty.
-It was founded in 1894 as a non-profit student organization.
-It has long traditional character which always uplifts the students' participation and performance in relation to legal affairs in different arena.
-The Dean, Faculty of Law, Aligarh Muslim University, Aligarh is the President of the Society.
-Ms. Princi Bharadwaj is currently serving as the hon'ble Secretary of the Law Society for the academic year 2025-26.
+The Law Society is a student body of the Faculty of Law at Aligarh Muslim University.
+The society has produced numerous lawyers, judges and politicians over the years.
+It functions as both an educational and representative body and has an estimated 1,000 active members.
+The Law Society is involved in training and preparing students for various competitive and academic activities of the faculty, including moot court, legal debate, quizzes, and judgment writing.

+The society was founded in 1894 as a non-profit student organization and has a long-standing tradition of encouraging student participation and performance in legal affairs across different arenas.
+The Dean of the Faculty of Law, Aligarh Muslim University, serves as the president of the society.
+For the academic year 2025-26, Ms. Princi Bharadwaj is serving as the Honorable Secretary of the Law Society.

 President

-Dean, Faculty of Law, Aligarh Muslim University, Aligarh is the President of Law Society.
-Prof. Shakeel Ahmad is currently serving as the President of Law Society.
+The dean of the Faculty of Law, Aligarh Muslim University, Aligarh, serves as the president of the Law Society.
+Prof. Shakeel Ahmad is currently serving in this role.

-Post holders

-Mohammad Shafi Qureshi former Governor of Uttar Pradesh was the secretary of the society in the year 1953.
+Previous officers

-Arif Jwadder was the secretary for the session 2013–14.
-Mr. Aqa Raza served as the Vice President of the Law Society in the academic session 2015-2016 and Editor of the Aligarh Law Society Review in the academic session 2014–2015.
-Anam Rais Khan was the secretary for the session 2014–15.
-Mr. Ali Faran Gulrez held the post of Editor of the Aligarh Law Society review in Law Society for the session 2017–18, which was published around after 45 years after 1971.
-Mr. Piyush Chawla has served as the vice-president for the session 2018–19, while Mr. Faham Ahmad Khan was the Secretary for the session 2018-19 Mr. Abdullah Samdani served as the Secretary for the session 2019-20.
-Mr. Akash Varshney served as the Vice President for the session 2022-2023 and Mr. Shoaib Akhtar served as the Secretary for the session 2022-23.
-Mr. Hammad Khan served as the Secretary for the session 2024-25.
-Mr. Shahid Ali Siddiqui is currently serving as the Vice-President of The Law Society, and Ms. Princi Bharadwaj is serving as the Secretary of The Law Society for the session 2025-26.
+Mohammad Shafi Qureshi, subsequently Governor of Uttar Pradesh, served as secretary of the Law Society in 1953.
+Arif Jwadder held the position of Secretary for the 2013–14 session.
+Mr. Aqa Raza served as the vice-president of the Law Society during the 2015-2016 academic session and as editor of the Aligarh Law Society Review during the 2014-15 academic session.

+Mr. Ali Faran Gulrez served as editor of the Aligarh Law Society Review for the 2017–18 session; the journal was published after a gap of approximately 45 years, following its last issue in 1971.
+Mr. Piyush Chawla served as vice-president for 2018–19 session, while Mr. Faham Ahmad Khan served as secretary during the same period.
+Mr. Abdullah Samdani served as the secretary for the 2019–20 session.

+Mr. Akash Varshney served as the vice-president for the 2022-23 session, and Mr. Shoaib Akhtar served as secretary during the same academic year.
+Mr. Hammad Khan served as secretary for the 2024-25 session.
+For the 2025-26 session, Mr. Shahid Ali Siddiqui is serving as vice-president of the Law Society, and Ms. Princi Bharadwaj is serving as secretary.